-Worcester State University is authorized to host both F-1 and J-1 international students, scholars and professors.
-The Office serves the Worcester State University international community in a variety of ways from pre-attendance advising on visa issues, to on-campus orientation and comprehensive support services throughout the duration of students' academic programs at Worcester State University.
+Worcester State University is authorized to host both F-1 and J-1 international students, scholars, and professors.
+The Office serves the Worcester State University international community in a variety of ways, including pre-attendance advising on visa issues, oncampus orientation and comprehensive support services throughout the duration of students' academic programs at Worcester State University.

 All international students must have a valid student visa to travel to the U.S. and are required to pursue a full course of study at all times.
-Under the policy of the US Department of Homeland Security, all international students must report to the Office of International Programs after their initial entry into the U.S. Additional information on international applicants can be found on the Admissions page.
+Under the policy of the US Department of Homeland Security, all international students must report to the Office of International Programs after their initial entry into the U.S. and at the start of each semester thereafter.
+Additional information on international applicants can be found on the Admissions page.